On the switch Markov chain for perfect matchings: Analysis of the switch chain

 {\it Case I.} This case is characterised by $x(a_1)<x(b_1)$, $y(a_2)<y(b_2)$ and $x(a_3)<x(b_1)$.
 (Refer to Figure~\ref{fig:caseI}, which illustrates the layout of the board in the vicinity of the foci.)
 In this figure and the later ones the conventions are as follows.
 The dotted-and-dashed line is $y=y(\focusA(t))\>(=y(\focusB(t)))$ and marks the current $y$-coordinate of the foci.
 Points with tokens are grey/red and points without tokens are white.
 The ``before'' picture is to the left and the ``after'' to the right.
 The current location of the dislocation is marked~$d$.
 Note that $d$ must always be the intersection of the vertical line through $a_1$ and $a_2$, and either the horizontal line through $b_0$ and $b_1$, or through $b_2$ and $b_3$, as appropriate; this is a consequence of the fact that the board contains a token on every horizontal and vertical line.

 The action to be taken in this case is to switch the tokens at $a_3$ and~$d$.
 Recall that ``switch'', in the token interpretation, means drawing the axis-aligned rectangle with $a_3$ and~$d$ at the endpoints of one diagonal, and moving the tokens to the endpoints of the other diagonal.
 In this case, the tokens end up at~$a_2$ and a new dislocation~$d'$.
 The most demanding check to make is that the dislocation~$d'$ is legally placed after the switch.
 Recall that, to be legal, $d'$ must be a point corresponding to a 1 in the matrix $A(G)$.
 This part of the argument will always appeal to monotonicity.
-In this instance we see that the new dislocation~$d'$ is above $a_3$ and to the left of~$b_2$; since $a_3$ and $b_2$ both correspond to 1s in the matrix then so does $d'$, by monotonicity.
+In this instance we see that the new dislocation~$d'$ is above $a_3$ and to the left of~$b_2$; since $a_3$ and $b_2$ both correspond to 1s in the matrix then so does $d'$, by monotonicity (Lemma~\ref{med:lem008}).
 Once this point has been established, and noting that the new hole-pairs are $\{a_3,a_4\}$ and $\{b_2,b_3\}$, it is easy to check that I1--I3 have been preserved.

 A note of caution.
-When checking the invariant, it is important to bear in mind that, there are no relations between points beyond the ones explicitly stated, and the ones implied by the line segments being parallel to the axes.
-Thus in Figure~\ref{fig:caseI}, $a_3$ (respectively, $b_3$) may be to the left or right of $a_2$ (respectively $b_2$), and $a_4$ may be above or below~$a_3$.
-(In case $a_4$ is below $b_4$, the foci will end up below where they have been drawn, but on the same vertical lines.)
+When checking the invariant, it is important to bear in mind that there are no relations between points beyond the ones explicitly stated, and the ones implied by the line segments being parallel to the axes.
+Thus, in the first row of Figure~\ref{fig:caseI}, $d'$ is left of~$b_2$ since $x(d')=x(a_3)<x(b_1)=x(b_2)$.
+However, $a_3$ (respectively, $b_3$) may be to the left or right of~$a_2$ (respectively~$b_2$), and $a_4$ may be above or below~$a_3$.
+(In case $a_4$ is below~$b_4$, the foci will end up below where they have been drawn, but on the same vertical lines; that is, $\alpha$ and~$a_3$ will be on the same vertical line, as will $\beta$ and~$b_1$.)
 It is crucial not to make use of any unintended relationships between points.
 It would have been impractical (and unnecessary) to display all the possible combinations.

 {\it Case I*.} This case is similar to the previous one, but with $x(a_3)>x(b_1)$ replacing $x(a_3)<x(b_1)$.
 The fact that $\focusA(t)$ starts to the left of $\focusB(t)$ and ends up on the right creates an additional complication, whose resolution necessitates an extra switch.